Degrees and Certifications:

 Mr. Scott Spencer

-Mr. Scott Spencer is entering his 24th year in public education.
+Mr. Scott Spencer is in his 24th year in public education.
 He is in his 7th year as the principal at Shiloh Elementary.
 He is also in his 10th year of serving the students and families of the Sun Valley cluster.

 Mr. Spencer received his Bachelor of Arts from Stonehill College in Easton, Massachusetts.
 He earned his Master's degree in Education from Lesley University in Cambridge, Massachusetts.
 He also received his Educational Specialist's degree in Educational Leadership from Florida Atlantic University in Boca Raton, Florida.